mercadopago/devsite-docs/guides/plugins/magento-two/checkout-pro-configuration.en.md

 2. To configure the credentials, access the Mercado Pago - Classic Checkout option and click on “Configure”.
 There you will find the **Client id** and **Client secret** fields.
 Complete them with your [Credentials]([FAKER][CREDENTIALS][URL]).

 3. Now you can enable the payment method.
 To do that, navigate to the “Enable” option and select **Yes**.
-In this step, you can also configure the **Type Checkout** and choose if the user should automatically return to your store at the end of the payment (Auto Redirect).
+In this step, you can also configure the **Checkout Type** and choose if the user should automatically return to your store at the end of the payment (Auto Redirect).

 ![Checkout Pro Redirect Configuration](images/magento2/mercadopago_global_configuration.png)